 At Brightcove, we strive to keep the documentation structured, clean and intuitive.
 As such, we leverage github READMEs for details on all our plugins and integrations.
 For your convenience, we've listed and linked to these plugins below.

-The Native Player SDK for iOS offers support for the following versions of iOS:
+The Native SDK for iOS offers support for the following versions of iOS:

-Brightcove provides active support for the latest iOS SDK on the following iOS versions:
+Brightcove provides active support for the latest iOS SDK on the latest public release of the following iOS versions:

 Brightcove provides passive support for the following iOS versions: